-The Company provides benefits to employees (including directors) and contractors of the Company in the form of share-based payment transactions, whereby employees render services in exchange for options to acquire ordinary shares.
+The Company has provided benefits to a director of the Company in the form of options as approved at a General Meeting of the Company, constituting a share-based payment transaction.
 The exercise price of the options granted is 19.5 cents per option.
 All options granted have an expiry date of 29 May 2016.